aimnova.

 Step by step:

-2. Allegory: the whole club stands for something bigger — its rise, its wall of rules and its fall mirror how power is gained and abused.
+2. Allegory: the whole chat stands for something bigger — its open start, its fences of rules and its silencing mirror how power is gained and abused.

 Final answer:

-The words ‘paradise’ and ‘cast out’ allude to a lost innocence, the club as a whole works as an allegory for how power corrupts, and the girl writing her name last foreshadows her being cast out — so a small school club is made to carry a big idea, with the ending quietly signposted from the start.
+The image of ‘a garden where every idea could grow’ alludes to a lost innocence, the chat as a whole works as an allegory for how power corrupts, and the boy switching off his notifications foreshadows the group turning sour — so an ordinary group chat is made to carry a big idea, with the ending quietly signposted from the start.

 Important: Don't just name the technique and stop (‘this is irony’, ‘there's a metaphor’).
 Always add the gap it opens and what it makes the reader feel.
 Watch the easy mix-ups: irony = opposite meaning, paradox = self-contradiction that's true; hyperbole makes things bigger, understatement smaller; allusion is a small nod, allegory is the whole story.
 And foreshadowing only counts if you name the payoff it sets up.